 Getting the right equipment for you

-It’s important to think about the type of observing you want to do.
+It’s important to think about the type of observation you want to do.
 Are you interested in looking at planets and other small objects, or do you want to take in the beauty of the night sky as a whole?
 This will help you determine whether you should invest in a telescope or a good pair of binoculars.

 Binoculars add magnification for viewing the Moon’s surface and its features and to better acquaint yourself with many more night sky objects.
 They are also a useful companion when using a telescope.